-The proposed two-branch discriminator prevents the memorization of training samples, enabling the generation of images with content and layouts different from the original sample.
+\myparagraph{Feature augmentation.} The proposed two-branch discriminator prevents the memorization of training samples, enabling the generation of images with content and layouts different from the original sample.
 To further improve the diversity of generated images, we propose to augment the content $F_{content}(x)$ and layout $F_{layout}(x)$ features of real images.
 For the single image setting this is done by mixing the features of two different augmentations of the original image, and for the single video setting by mixing the features of augmentations of two different video frames.
-For two real samples $x_1$ and $x_2$ we apply a mixing transformation $F_{*}(x_1) = T_{mix}(F_{*}(x_1), F_{*}(x_2))$.
+For two real samples $x_1$ and $x_2$, we apply a mixing transformation $F_{*}(x_1) = T_{mix}(F_{*}(x_1), F_{*}(x_2))$.
 We use two types of mixing: 1) For the layout branch, we sample a rectangular crop of $F_{layout}(x_2)$ and paste it on to $F_{layout}(x_1)$ at the same spatial location, similarly to CutMix \citep{Yun2019CutMixRS}.
 In contrast to CutMix, our approach augments features, not input images, and mixes only features of real images.
 2) For the content branch, we sample a set of channels from $F_{content}(x_2)$ and copy their values to the corresponding channels of $F_{content}(x_1)$.
 As the channels encode semantic features of images, we expect the resulting augmented tensor to represent objects seen in two different images.
 We also found it useful to remove channels from $F_{content}(x)$, thus removing some object representations.
 For this, we sample a set of channels and drop out their values \citep{JMLR:v15:srivastava14a,tian2018dropfilter}.
 With the above augmentations, $D_{content}$ and $D_{layout}$ see significantly more variance in both the content and layout representations of real images, which prevents overfitting and improves the diversity of generated samples.
-The feature augmentation (FA) effect is shown in Table \ref{table:main_ablation}.
+The effect of feature augmentation (FA) is shown in Table \ref{table:main_ablation}.

-\paragraph{Adversarial loss} To evaluate images at different scales, we design our discriminator to make a binary true/fake decision at each intermediate resolution.
-For each discriminator part $D_*$: $D_{low\text{-}level}$, $D_{content}$, and $D_{layout}$, the loss is computed by aggregating the contributions across all layers constituting the corresponding discriminator part: \begingroup \abovedisplayskip{1pt} \belowdisplayskip{1pt}
+\myparagraph{Adversarial loss.} To evaluate images at different scales, we design our discriminator to make a binary true/fake decision at each intermediate resolution.
+For each discriminator part $D_*$ ($D_{low-level}$, $D_{content}$, $D_{layout}$), the loss is computed by aggregating the contributions across all layers constituting the corresponding discriminator part: